Worker Cooperative Fabrication Lab Utilization and Queue Planner

 Members cross-trained to operate machines

-Suppose your co-op has 6 machines, is open 72 hours/week, and averages 3.5 hours of fabrication plus 0.8 hours of setup/cleanup per job.
-You receive 38 jobs/week and estimate 88% uptime.
-Your queue goal is 7 days, and you have 18 cross-trained operators.
+Suppose your co-op has 6 machines, is open 72 hours per week, and averages 3.5 hours of fabrication plus 0.8 hours of setup and cleanup per job.
+Intake is 38 jobs per week, uptime is 88%, the queue goal is 7 days, and 18 members are cross-trained to operate the relevant equipment.

 Planning notes for cooperative governance

-Related tools in this collection include the cooperative laundromat water and energy recovery calculator, the community mesh network uptime and backhaul planner, the mutual aid fund runway calculator, and the community EV carshare utilization reserve calculator.
-Together, they support capacity planning across multiple cooperative services.
+If you are building a broader operations toolkit, related calculators in this collection include the cooperative laundromat water and energy recovery calculator, the community mesh network uptime and backhaul planner, the mutual aid fund runway calculator, and the community EV carshare utilization reserve calculator.
+Together they frame the same cooperative challenge in different domains: matching shared infrastructure to real demand without overpromising service.

 Limitations and assumptions